DirectoryLister/DirectoryLister/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**

 Add any other context about the problem.
+Error logs would be very helpful here.